yugabyte/yugabyte-db/docs/content/v1.3/secure/tls-encryption/_index.md

     weight: 720
 ---

-Yugabyte DB supports Transport Layer Security (TLS) encryption using [OpenSSL](https://www.openssl.org), which is natively available for Linux, BSD, and macOS operating systems.
-You can configure Yugabyte DB to encrypt network communication, including:
+YugabyteDB supports Transport Layer Security (TLS) encryption using [OpenSSL](https://www.openssl.org), which is natively available for Linux, BSD, and macOS operating systems.
+You can configure YugabyteDB to encrypt network communication, including:

 * Server-server — between YB-Masters and YB-TServers
 * Client-server — using CLIs and APIs for YSQL and YCQL